 Wonderful spicy chutney recipe from India.
 Goes great with Samosas or any rice dish.
-One of my personal favourites!
+One of my personal favourites.
+But note, it is hot!

 - 135 grams black Mustard seeds